 The minimalistic lifestyle is something that I’ve talked about for years and I actually did a post about this way back in 2018 when I published The Minimalists – An Eye-Opener.
 Back in September, I talked about the mentality of giving away stuff when you don’t need it – you can read it here: A Giving Mentality: A Minimalistic Approach to Owning Too Much.

 It’s a weird sensation when you mix the previous experience of living sort of minimalistic and now finding out that you have too much stuff around the house – but now it’s time to actually do something about it.

-For now it’s basically about challenges and the steps I take, changes I make and preparation I do in order to pursue my dream post graduation next year.
+For now, it’s basically about challenges and the steps I take, the changes I make, and the preparation I do in order to pursue my dream post-graduation next year.

-I hope you guys enjoyed the video and this little post – if you’re already living a minimalistic lifestyle and have some feedback or advice for me, I’d love to hear from you – wether it’s here or on the YouTube channel.
+I hope you guys enjoyed this little post – if you’re already living a minimalistic lifestyle and have some feedback or advice for me, I’d love to hear from you – whether it’s here or on the YouTube channel.